7 Invaluable Life Lessons You Can Only Learn Through Travel

 We all know the obvious perks of travel.
-Time off from the hustle of real life, trying exciting new dishes, meeting new peeps and coming back with a sweet tan are just some of the reasons why many of us prioritise spending money on travel over pretty much anything else.
+Time off from the hustle of real life, trying exciting new dishes, meeting new people, and coming back with a sweet tan, are just some of the reasons why many of us prioritise spending money on travel over pretty much anything else.

-But what about how travel changes you as a person - have you ever stopped to think about that?
-Travel doesn’t come cheap, but when you think about how it actually improves you as an individual, and how you can learn through travel, the pay off starts to make sense.
-Compassion, kindness and awareness are the kinds of personality traits any decent human should seek to practice, and the good news is travel helps you discover these for free.
+But what about how travel changes you as a person?
+Travel doesn’t come cheap, but when you think about how it improves you as an individual, increases your perspective, and educates you about the world, the pay off makes complete sense.
+Compassion, kindness, and awareness are the kinds of personality traits any decent human should seek to practice, and the good news is travel can help enhance these qualities!

 1. You’ll learn to value what you have

-As part of a western society, many of us are raised with all the comforts of modern day living.
+As part of western society, many of us are raised with all the comforts of modern-day living.
 Our houses have solid walls and double glazed windows.
 We turn the shower on and hot water pours out.
-We have central heating systems, and multiple electronic devices.
+We have central heating systems and multiple electronic devices.
 To us these aren’t luxuries, they’re just part of the world we live in.
-But travel to a developing country like Cambodia, Sri Lanka or India, and you’ll quickly see just how much we all take for granted.
-Across the world people live in varying states of poverty.
+But travel to a developing country like Cambodia, Sri Lanka, or India, and you’ll quickly see just how much we all take for granted.
+Across the world, people live in varying states of poverty.
 Some live in houses made with tin roofs and mud walls.
 Others don’t even have access to clean running water.
-Travel opens your eyes to these realities, and helps you see just how fortunate you really are.
+Travel opens your eyes to these realities and helps you see just how fortunate you really are.
 Many people have nothing, and yet they still live their lives with big smiles and optimism, finding joy in simple pleasures like friendship and family.
 Gratitude is a true antidote to unhappiness.

 2. You’ll realise that learning a little of the local language and culture goes a long way

-OK, so no one expects you to head over to Thailand ready to launch into full conversation.
-But what we are saying is that knowing a few key phrases - ‘hello’, ‘thank you’, ‘how are you’, ‘I would like’, etc - goes a real long way in terms of relationship building with locals.
+Ok, so no one expects you to head over to Thailand ready to launch into a full conversation.
+But what we are saying is that knowing a few key phrases - ‘hello’, ‘thank you’, ‘how are you’, ‘I would like’, etc, goes a really long way in terms of relationship building with locals.
 No one likes an ignorant tourist, and whilst many people around the world do have a basic understanding of English, speaking to locals in their native tongue shows you’re willing to make an effort.

 Equally, learning about a country’s cultural practices and beliefs is another way of showing respect and cultural understanding - an important lesson to learn through travel.
-In Japan for example, it’s considered an offence to leave food on your plate or wear shoes indoors, whilst in Sri Lanka female travellers should be aware of how they are dressed, covering up their upper arms, upper legs, chest and head whilst visiting temples or strictly religious areas.
+In Japan for example, it’s considered an offense to leave food on your plate or wear shoes indoors, whilst in Sri Lanka, female travellers should be aware of how they are dressed, covering up their upper arms, upper legs, chest, and head whilst visiting temples or strictly religious areas.

 3. You’ll see that life is short and the world is very big - make time to enjoy it

-It’s easy to get caught up in the drama of every day life.
-Relationship break ups, friendship fall outs or stresses over exams or job applications are all part and parcel of life at home.
+It’s easy to get caught up in the drama of everyday life.
+Relationship breakups, friendship fallouts, or stresses over exams or job applications are all part and parcel of life at home.
 But when we take a break from all of this; when we remove ourselves from our bubbles and step outside into the real world, all of these everyday headaches somehow become a little less significant.
-Travel gives you necessary time and space to reflect on what’s really important in life, and often helps us realise that actually, our dramas and problems aren’t as major as they first seemed.
+Travel gives you the necessary time and space to reflect on what’s really important in life and often helps us realise that actually, our dramas and problems aren’t as major as they first seemed.
 Sure friends can bug us out, or parents can irritate the hell out of us, but are these little annoyances enough to hold on to?
-Sitting watching the sunrise over a Balinese rice paddy, or sharing sake with new friends after a day of exploring in Osaka - now these are the moments that really matter.
+Sitting watching the sunrise over a Balinese rice paddy, or sharing sake with new friends after a day of exploring in Osaka - these are the moments that really matter.
 Life is too short and precious to be angry, or annoyed, or stressed out.
 Instead, take the time to enjoy it, and discover all that is has to offer.

-4. You’ll witness first hand that the planet is delicate, and needs our guardianship
+4. You’ll witness first-hand that the planet is delicate and needs our stewardship

-We don’t need to tell you that the planet as we know it is being irreversibly changed forever.
-The dawn of climate change has arrived, and all across the world weather patterns are becoming more erratic, environments are changing and wildlife species are being lost.
+We don’t need to tell you that the planet as we know it is being irreversibly altered.
+Climate change is real, and all across the world weather patterns are becoming more erratic, environments are changing and wildlife species are being lost.
 Yet whilst we’re all clued up peeps who do our bit to help the planet, often we don’t see these impacts first hand.

-6. You’ll understand that practising patience will lead to a less stressful life
+6. You’ll understand that practicing patience will lead to a less stressful life

-Here’s the thing about travel; to do it well, you need patience, and alot of it.
-Head over to countries like Vietnam, Cambodia or Sri Lanka, and you’ll quickly realise that things don’t always run as planned.
+Here’s the thing about travel - to do it well, you need patience and a lot of it.
+Head over to countries like Cambodia or Sri Lanka, and you’ll quickly realise that things don’t always run as planned.
 Busses can be cancelled for no reason whatsoever.
 Nothing has a fixed price and everything needs to be bargained for.
 Wifi might not work.
 Hot water shouldn’t be an expectation.
-These things are annoying, sure, but they are also just fact.
+These things are annoying, sure, but they are also just facts.
 There’s nothing you can do to change them, so instead of getting stressed or angry, you just have to roll with it.
-Taking a deep breath, pushing the frustration down and dealing with a situation with calmness, positivity and a rational attitude will make your travel life, and your real life, so much easier.
+Taking a deep breath, pushing the frustration down, and dealing with a situation with calmness, positivity and a rational attitude will make your travel life, and your real life, so much easier.

 7. You’ll begin to believe in yourself

 So, what do you say?
-Are you ready to unleash the best possible version of yourself on the world?
+Are you ready to unleash the best possible version of yourself into the world?
 Well, we want to help you on that journey.
-Head over to INTRO to discover where we travel, why we do it best, and how we can help you learn through travel.
+Head over to INTRO to discover where we travel, why we do it best, and how we can help you grow through travel.